Frequently Asked Questions

 Back To TopThe Final Approval Hearing

 The Court will hold a “Final Approval Hearing” to decide whether to approve the Settlement.
-You may attend and you may ask to speak if you file an objection by the deadline, but you do not have to.
+You may attend and you may ask to speak if you filed an objection by the deadline, but you do not have to.

 -